j20001970/GDMP/docs/BUILDING.md

 2. Copy or symlink godot-lib to `android/libs` as dependency.

     godot-lib can be obtained from [godotengine.org](https://godotengine.org/download) or from your Godot project's `android/build/libs` if Android build template is installed.
-3. Run:
+3. Build GDMP native libraries.
+For example, run:

     ```
-    build.py android
+    build.py android --arch arm64-v8a
     ```

-    to build android library, then copy `mediapipe/bazel-bin/GDMP/android/libGDMP.so` and `libopencv_java3.so` to `android/src/main/jniLibs/arm64-v8a`
+    to build library for `arm64-v8a` architecture, you might want to build libGDMP.so for multiple architectures before building GDMP aar.
-4. Build GDMP aar with Android Studio or Gradle using the `android` project, then copy the built `release` variant aar located in `android/build/outputs/aar` and `android/GDMP.gdap` to your Godot project's `android/plugins`
+4. Build GDMP aar with Android Studio or Gradle using the `android` project, then copy the debug or release variant of aar library located in `android/build/outputs/aar` and `android/GDMP.gdap` to your Godot project's `android/plugins`.
+You will need to rename the aar library to `GDMP.aar`

 ## Building for iOS
 **Warning**: Building instructions for iOS is very outdated.